-During the year, the Company distributed electricity to customers in its distribution services area and continued to improve the overall performance of the distribution network through an investment strategy targeted at delivering improvements in an efficient and cost-effective manner.
-The Company is focused on delivering a reliable and dependable supply of electricity and a high standard of service to its customers and, during the year, a significant number of improvements were identified and delivered as part of the overall goal to improve customer satisfaction with the service provided.
+During the Regulatory Year, the Company distributed electricity to customers in its distribution services area and continued to improve the overall performance of the distribution network through an investment strategy targeted at delivering improvements in an efficient and cost-effective manner.
+The Company is focused on delivering a reliable and dependable supply of electricity and a high standard of service to its customers.
+During the Regulatory Year, the Company made a major commitment to improving customer service, introducing a programme centred on the development of customer service and looking at improving performance in its contact centre services, web services, stakeholder engagement and customer service competencies and complaints handling processes.
+A significant number of improvements have already been identified and delivered as part of the overall goal to improve customer satisfaction with the service provided.